-The National Proton Center, which opened Oct.
+The Johns Hopkins Proton Therapy Center, which opened Oct.
 1 with experts from the Johns Hopkins Kimmel Cancer Center, welcomes patients from the region, from across the country and even around the world.

 “We are excited to provide state-of-the-art cancer care, with an emphasis on proton therapy research and innovative clinical trials,” says Christina Tsien, medical director of the proton center.